docker/docs/datacenter/dtr/2.3/guides/user/manage-images/sign-images/index.md

 trust them because it can't tie the private key you're using to sign the images to your UCP account.

-To sign images in a way that UCP trusts them you need to:
+To sign images in a way that UCP trusts them, you need to:

 * Configure your Notary client
 * Initialize trust metadata for the repository